Château Le Puy Retour des îles 2020

 Nose

-Remarkably balanced, round and full-bodied, long and fleshy.
-Deep fruit expression with supple, airy tannins.
-Incredible expressiveness, with tremendous aging potential.
+Remarkably balanced, round, and full-bodied, with a long, rich finish.
+Deep fruit flavors supported by supple, airy tannins.
+Incredibly expressive, with tremendous aging potential.

 Serve